jet/equinox/DOCUMENTATION.md

 of items a user has 'favorited' (starred) in an e-commerce system.

 See [samples/Tutorial/Favorites.fsx](samples/Tutorial/Favorites.fsx).
 It’s
-recommended to load this in Visual Studio and feed it into the F# Interactive REPL to observe it step by step.
+recommended to load this in your IDE and feed it into the F# Interactive REPL to observe it step by step.
 Here, we'll skip some steps and annotate some aspects with regard to trade-offs that should be considered.